Ko Chih-en

-Ko Chih-en (柯志恩 (Kē Zhì'ēn); born 29 April 1962) is a Taiwanese educational psychologist and politician who has served on the Legislative Yuan from 2016 to 2020, and was reelected in 2024.
+Ko Chih-en (柯志恩 (Kē Zhì'ēn); born 29 April 1962) is a Taiwanese educational psychologist and politician who is a member of the Legislative Yuan.
+She previously served as a legislator from 2016 to 2020 and was reelected in 2024.
+She is a member of the Kuomintang (KMT).

 Early life and education

-Ko was born in Pingtung County in 1962.
-Her father, Ko Wen-fu, served as the magistrate of Pingtung County between 1973 and 1981.
+Ko was born on 29 April 1962 in Pingtung County, Taiwan.
+Her father, Ko Wen-fu, was an educator who later served two terms as magistrate of Pingtung County.
+As a child, she completed her early schooling in rural Pingtung.

-After high school, Ko graduated from National Chengchi University with a bachelor's degree in education in 1984.
-She then completed graduate studies in the United States, where she earned a Master of Education (M.Ed.) from Michigan State University and, in 1992, her Ph.D. in educational psychology from the University of Southern California.
-Her doctoral dissertation, completed under psychology professor Richard E. Clark, was titled, "Instructional media selection: Interactive effects of timing of feedback and learners' prior knowledge on the achievement and retention of a computer-based mathematical task".
+Ko graduated from National Chengchi University with a B.Ed. in 1984.
+She then pursued graduate studies in the United States, earning a Master of Education (M.Ed.) from Michigan State University, and, in 1992, her Ph.D. in educational psychology from the University of Southern California.
+Her doctoral dissertation was titled, "Instructional media selection: Interactive effects of timing of feedback and learners' prior knowledge on the achievement and retention of a computer-based mathematical task".

 Academic career

-After receiving her doctorate, Ko joined the faculty of Tamkang University.
-In 2008, she was named dean of student affairs at Tamkang.
+After receiving her doctorate, Ko was an adjunct associate professor of education at National Chengchi University and an adjunct professor at Fu Jen Catholic University before becoming a full-time associate professor of teacher education at Tamkang University.
+She also worked at the University of Southern California as an instructor at its Human Resources Training Center and as a counselor at its Learning Center.

+In 1 August 2002, Ko became the inaugural director of Tamkang University's Graduate Institute of Educational Psychology and Counseling, where she remained until July 2008.
+She initially held the rank of associate professor and was subsequently promoted to professor in the institute.

+Ko was appointed dean of student affairs at Tamkang in August 2009, becoming the first woman to hold the position in the university's history.
+She was still serving concurrently as dean of student affairs and professor of educational psychology and counseling when the Kuomintang nominated her for the Legislative Yuan in November 2015.
+She was succeeded as dean by Lin Chun-hung at the beginning of the second semester of the 2015–2016 academic year.

+During the 2023–2024 academic year, Ko remained a professor at Tamkang University, where she continued to teach and do research in educational psychology, developmental psychology, cognition and learning, learning diagnosis, and creative-thinking instruction.
+She retired from the university in 2024.